-Costs related to such activities must be incurred by a Lead partner, a Partner located in the programme area or an Assimilated partner.
+Costs related to such activities must be incurred by a lead partner, a partner located in the programme area or an assimilated partner.

 Please note that provisions in this paragraph do not have to be confused with those concerning institutions located in EU regions outside the programme area participating in projects under the geographical flexibility rule of art.
 20 Reg.
-1299/2013, which is not made available by the Programme for the 1st Set of Calls for Proposals.
-Therefore Institutions located in EU regions outside the Programme area other than Assimilated Partners cannot participate as Lead/Project Partners in a Project Proposal submitted in the frame of the 1st Set of Call for Proposals.
+1299/2013, which is not made available by the Programme for the Strategic Calls for Proposals.
+Therefore Institutions located in EU regions outside the Programme area other than assimilated partners cannot participate as Lead/Project Partners in a Project Proposal submitted in the frame of the Strategic Calls for Proposals.